haveno-dex/haveno-docs/docs/the-project/payment_methods/UPI.md

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

+!!! warning
-**Warning**, please send payment only to the VPA / UPI ID provided in Haveno.
+    Please send payment only to the VPA / UPI ID provided in Haveno.
 The maximum trade size is Rs.
 100,000 per transaction.
 If your trade is over Rs.
 100,000 you will have to make multiple transfers.
 Please note some banks have different limits for their customers.

 #### How do I sell XMR with my UPI account?